stevleibelt/incubator/component/php/process_pipe/README.md

 # Process Pipe

 Basic idea is to create a [pipe](http://en.wikipedia.org/wiki/Pipeline_(computing)) for processes in php.
-Indeed, it is a [pseudo pipeline](http://en.wikipedia.org/wiki/Pipeline_(software)#Pseudo-pipelines) (process collection or process batch) since the process is single threaded.
+Indeed, it is a [pseudo pipeline](http://en.wikipedia.org/wiki/Pipeline_(software)#Pseudo-pipelines) (process collection or process batch)t  since the process is single threaded.

 Currently, there is no plan to blow up the code base with an implementation of [STDIN](http://en.wikipedia.org/wiki/Standard_streams#Standard_input_.28stdin.29), [STDOUT](http://en.wikipedia.org/wiki/Standard_streams#Standard_output_.28stdout.29) or [STDERR](http://en.wikipedia.org/wiki/Standard_streams#Standard_error_.28stderr.29).
 Errors can be handled by the thrown exception.
 The defined $data represents the input and output as defined in the ExecutableInterface::execute($data) method.